New Jersey Pine Barrens: Fauna

 The Pine Barrens is home to at least 39 species of mammals, over 300 species of birds, 59 reptile and amphibian species, and 91 fish species.
 At least 43 species are considered threatened and endangered by the NJ Division of Fish and Wildlife, including the rare eastern timber rattlesnakes (Crotalus horridus) and bald eagles.

-A threatened species of frog, the Pine Barrens tree frog, has a disjunct population there.
 American black bears are finding their way back into the Pine Barrens after a history of hunting and trapping had driven them out.

 Believed to have been extirpated from the state by 1970 due to destruction of its territory and human encroachment, the bobcat gained legal protection in 1972.
 It is classified as a game species with a closed season; in 1991 it was added to the list of endangered species in New Jersey.
 Between 1978 and 1982, the state introduced 24 bobcats from Maine into the northern portion of the state.
 Since 1996, they have been monitored by biologists with the aid of GPS transmitters in order to determine habitat ranges and preferences.

 A scent-post survey in 1995 proved bobcat presence in four northern counties.
 There have been reliable sightings of the bobcat in nine additional (mostly southern) counties, including those encompassing large swathes of the Pine Barrens and others skirting it, namely: Atlantic, Burlington, Cape May, Cumberland, Ocean, and Salem counties.

+Bird life is abundant and includes red-headed woodpeckers, barred owls, and threatened species such as the bald eagle and red-shouldered hawk.
+Seasonal migrations also bring a diversity of warblers and other songbirds.

+A threatened species of frog, the Pine Barrens tree frog, has a disjunct population there.

+Wetlands and aquifers

+Beneath the Pine Barrens lies the Kirkwood-Cohansey aquifer, an underground freshwater system estimated to hold over 17 trillion gallons of water.
+The aquifer feeds thousands of acres of wetlands, cranberry bogs, and rare habitat types such as vernal pools and Atlantic white cedar swamps.

+The integrity of the aquifer and associated wetlands is essential to both the ecology and the economy of the region, especially for water-dependent agriculture like cranberries and blueberries.

+Conservation status

+Much of the Pine Barrens is protected under the Pinelands Protection Act (1979) and managed by the New Jersey Pinelands Commission.
+The region has also been designated a United States Biosphere Reserve by UNESCO due to its ecological significance.
+Ongoing conservation challenges include sprawl from urban development, illegal off-road vehicle use, and climate-related changes in fire and hydrology.

+Conservation groups such as the Pinelands Preservation Alliance, local land trusts, and state and federal agencies actively manage and monitor the region to safeguard its biological and cultural resources.

 Economy

-Industries in the Pine Barrens are primarily related to agriculture and tourism.
+Industries in the Pine Barrens are primarily related to agriculture and tourism, though historically the region supported a number of extractive and manufacturing industries rooted in its natural resources.